ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

      - Yes

-Over the next few months, the RLlib Team will continue to document, test, benchmark, bug-fix, and further polish these new APIs as well as rollout more and more algorithms (with a focus on offline RL) that you can run in the new stack.
+Over the next few months, the RLlib Team continues to document, test, benchmark, bug-fix, and further polish these new APIs as well as rollout more algorithms that you can run in the new stack (with a focus on offline RL).

-Keep in mind that due to its alpha nature, when using the new stack, you might run into issues and encounter instabilities.
-Also, rest assured that you are able to continue using your custom classes and setups on the old API stack for the foreseeable future (beyond Ray 3.0).
+Also know that you are able to continue using your custom classes and setups on the old API stack for the foreseeable future (beyond Ray 3.0), however, we do recommend you to migrate to the new stack :ref:`using the migration guide here <rllib-new-api-stack-migration-guide>`

 What is the New API Stack?